Physiotherapy services policy

 Consultations in the community

-• A physiotherapist may complete a subsequent certificate of capacity if the injured worker's capacity for work is impacted due to a work-related injury.
+- A physiotherapist can issue a subsequent certificate of capacity if the worker's capacity for work is affected because of a work-related injury.

 Who can provide physiotherapy services